4Geeks logo

 4. They are "fast": Hashes rely on advanced math to efficiently generate the alphanumeric numbers.

-Note: Every bitcoin wallet address has unique a hash, every commit you do in github has a unique hash, etc.
+Note: Every bitcoin wallet address has a unique hash, every commit you make in GitHub has a unique hash, etc.

 How to implement authentication in your API

-The most simple way to implement autentication in your database and API:
+The most simple way to implement authentication in your database and API:

 1. Create a User table/model that represents every user inside your application.